cohure/CHR2025-website/content/venue/conference-social-event.md

 Join us for the conference dinner on the 11th of December at [**Restaurant-Bar Brauerei Big Beer Company**](https://bigbeercompany.lu/).

 We look forward to sharing this special dining experience with you.
-Be sure to register for the CHR 2025 conference and conference social event at the Restaurant-Bar Brauerei Big Beer Company.
+Be sure to register for the CHR 2025 conference and conference social event not yet confirmed.

 <h2 id = "conference-dinner-transport">Conference Dinner Transport</h2>